Upcoming Athletic Events

 Thursday, Dec.
 18

 Eutectic cross country head coach David Baker assembles the team for practices the week before classes begin in August.
 The six or seven meets on the schedule are held on weekends.
 The conference championship takes place in November.

-Champion.
-Photo by
+Photo by Jonathan Street.

 9.15.13 Euts Compete Well at Early Bird